brain4tech/lip/README.md

 -  [x] easy deployment with docker and docker compose

 Possible features for post project completion could be:
-- multiplattform cli for application usage from the command line
 - overview on existing id's and their lifetime (by e.g. application password)
 - password reset feature, connected to an email
 - multiple sdk implementations for both publishing and retrieving ip addresses

+A multiplatform, binary command line application is planned.
+It will be developed with Go.

 ## A bit on the Why's
 Basically *lip* is a text-sharing application, where each text is secured with a pre-known id and password.
 So when starting a "server" and "client" that should communicate, but are unable to find each other (because of e.g. outer restrictions), they can use the set id and password to publish and retrieve the correct ip addresses.